Affiliate links may be in use on this page

 Pendleton Woolen Mills has been an American family-run business since its inception in 1863.
 Patriarch Thomas Kay, a British weaver, laid the foundation for the company, and family members throughout the years have designed, innovated, and marketed to bring the company through the 20th century.
 Kay's grandsons, the Bishop brothers, established the business as Pendleton Woolen Mill in 1909.
 This family business has continued into the 21st century with its integrity intact.
 Find out more about the Pendleton heritage here.

-The celebrated quality of Pendleton blankets carries over to their line of crib blankets, called “muchacho” blankets.
-Many intriguing Native American-inspired designs are available, and new designs are are added from time to time.
+The celebrated quality of Pendleton blankets carries over to their line of crib-size blankets, called muchacho blankets.
+Many intriguing Native American-inspired designs are available, and new designs are added from time to time, like the Star Wars Designs.
 You will probably find at least one that makes you say, “Wow!
-That's gorgeous!
+That's awesome!
 I want that for (insert the name of your beloved baby)!”
 I know I did!